chadblack/370S2022/legalese.md

 the film.
 If, however, you feel uncomfortable with these topics please come speak to me.

-# Readings

-This semester, I am not requiring you to purchase any books.
-All readings will be provided to the student electronically.

-# Films for Viewing

-We will watch eight feature-length films this semester, as well as other selections or shorts:

-1. *Que viva México* (1931/1979) -- Soviet Union/México.
-2. *Soy Cuba* (1964) -- Soviet Union/Cuba.
-3. *Cidade de Deus* (2002) -- Brazil.
-4. *Bus 174* (2002) -- Brazil.
-5. *The Violin* (2007) -- México.
-6. *Roma* (2018) -- México.
-7. *Birds of Passage* (2018) -- Colombia.
-8. *Ixcanul* (2015) -- Guatemala.

-# Course Requirements

-Students are required to engage in this class.
-Learning is an interactive process, and requires active participation by all members of the class.
-Students need to read, write, and attend lecture in order to be successful in this class.
-The history of Latin America is being written as we speak in the quotidian actions of indigenous people, politicians, artists, and more.
-Likewise, history reverberates in the events of today, as well as their meanings.
-As part of this course, students are required to read news from Latin America.
-In addition to these weekly activities, there are a series of formal assignments.

-These assignments are designed to contribute to the overall objectives of the semester, including both content-specific and skill-based goals.

 # Course Objectives

 1. To read Latin American history, and use the information as a basis for